 A. Provide labor, materials, equipment and services as required for the complete installation designed in Contract Documents.

 A. Submit product data on water system specialties.

-- A. Equipment and accessories shall be rated for a minimum of 125 psi wwp, and 250°F temperatures. - B. All equipment shall be installed in accordance with manufacturer's written installation instructions and schematics.
+A. Equipment and accessories shall be rated for a minimum of 125 psi wwp, and 250°F temperatures.
+Manufacturer's written installation procedures shall become a part of these specifications.